perusio/drupal-with-nginx/README.md

    Note that you can use the drupal 6 config with drupal 7.
-But the drupal 7 config is **faster** since there's no regex involved in the rewrite and also there's no need for the drupal 6 imagecache handling rule.
+But the drupal 7 config is **faster** since there's no regex involved in the rewrite and also the location where imagecache files are stored has changed in drupal 7.
+The drupal 6 configuration has no support for the new location.
+So they're interchangable only if **don't use** imagecache.

 ## General Features

    1. The use of two `server` directives to do the domain name